zautumnz/luvi/README.md

 requests can definitely be discussed.

 * Things I'd like to get done at some point:
-  * Remove dependency on minimist
-  * Maybe remove dependency on serve-static
   * Better unit tests, more code coverage
 * Things I'm not considering:
   * Live reload.
 If you need this, use Browsersync, it's pretty swell.